allwinkie/ShoeStoreTest/README.md

          * 5) the program loops through all the months
          * 6) - I handeled the java exception for the assertion error( is supposed to fail)
          * to make a clean execution
+         * 7) added main to make executable, and added log4j, testNG
          * --- test dynamically determines number of shoes and checks each, because of changing stock */
           /**